I like tea and need a place to write about them. I also like tea ware.

 Later I studied Art Theory and Archaeology in Israel, and also worked 3 years in the University Museum, classifying ceramics after excavations related to Biblical archaeology.
 So at least I got some understanding of pottery.
 And I must say, Biblical archaeologists really hate glazed pottery!
 Me too, but Japanese, Korean and sometimes Chinese ceramics are indeed amazing.

-Anyway, since then I started my freelance work as web designer and webmaster, a work that requires a lot of tea to drink.
+Anyway, since then I started my freelance work as web designer and webmaster, a work that requires a lot of good tea to drink.